VeevtaMayli/SIM-Orchestrator/README.md

 using System.Linq;
 using System.Threading.Tasks;
 using Microsoft.EntityFrameworkCore;
-using SIM_Orchestrator.Data;
+using SIMOrchestrator.Data;
-using SIM_Orchestrator.Models;
+using SIMOrchestrator.Models;

-namespace SIM_Orchestrator.Services
+namespace SIMOrchestrator.Services
 {
     public class SmsStorageService : ISmsStorageService
     {